OPM/ResInsight-UserDocumentation/content/plot-window/ObjectiveFunctions.md

 ## Creating Custom Objective Functions
-It is also possible to create a **Custom Objective Function** to customize a formula to color ensemble plots:
+It is also possible to create a **Custom Objective Function** to customize the coloring of ensemble plots:

 - Custom objective functions can express a weighted sum of the default objective functions (applied to any vector)